About Promontory Point Conservancy

 Co-founder and President

-Jack worked as a landscape gardener for 43 years, following the styles of Jens Jensen and Alfred Caldwell, and planted most red bud trees seen in Hyde Park.
+Jack worked as a landscape gardener for 43 years, following the styles of Jens Jensen and Alfred Caldwell, and planted most of the red bud trees seen in Hyde Park.
 He is a preservationist trained at the Art Institute School and sits on the board of Preservation Chicago and the Hyde Park Historical Society.
 For the last 30+ years, Jack has been a critical player saving many historically noteworthy buildings and structures from demolition, including the Till-Mobley Home and Promontory Point.
 Jack serves as co-president of Jackson Park Watch and served on the board of the Seminary Coop Bookstore.
-Jack was an original member of the Community Task Force for Promontory Point and a co-founder of Save the Point.
+Jack was an original member of the 2001 Community Task Force for Promontory Point and a co-founder of Save the Point.
 Having survived a Jesuit education, Jack graduated from Antioch College.
 This Jack Spicer writes poetry too.

 Co-founder and President

-Jack worked as a landscape gardener for 43 years, following the styles of Jens Jensen and Alfred Caldwell, and planted most red bud trees seen in Hyde Park.
+Jack worked as a landscape gardener for 43 years, following the styles of Jens Jensen and Alfred Caldwell, and planted most of the red bud trees seen in Hyde Park.
 He is a preservationist trained at the Art Institute School and sits on the board of Preservation Chicago and the Hyde Park Historical Society.
 For the last 30+ years, Jack has been a critical player saving many historically noteworthy buildings and structures from demolition, including the Till-Mobley Home and Promontory Point.
 Jack serves as co-president of Jackson Park Watch and served on the board of the Seminary Coop Bookstore.
-Jack was an original member of the Community Task Force for Promontory Point and a co-founder of Save the Point.
+Jack was an original member of the 2001 Community Task Force for Promontory Point and a co-founder of Save the Point.
 Having survived a Jesuit education, Jack graduated from Antioch College.
 This Jack Spicer writes poetry too.

 VP